nikolatrajkovicITS/bill_viewer_ui/README.md

 - **Bill Table**: Paginated table with bill number, type, status, and sponsor
 - **Filtering**: Filter bills by status (Current, Withdrawn, Enacted, etc.)
+  > I went with a Status filter (instead of Type) based on my understanding of the requirement.
+Status seemed more suitable for common searches, and Type had fewer options.
 - **Bill Details**: Click any row to view modal with English/Irish titles
 - **Favorites**: Heart icon to favorite/unfavorite bills (persists in state)
 - **Favorites Tab**: Separate view for favorited bills